 It is important to share any concerns that you have with those in a position to further monitor and where necessary act on the concern.
 All TCAT schools and academies prioritise the safeguarding and welfare of pupils in their care.
-At Penketh High School the welfare of pupils is supported by a Head of Year and Personal Development Coach for each year group and Pastoral Support Staff including a dedicated Mental Health Lead.
-All concerns about a pupil should be shared with the DSLs.
+At Broomfields Junior School the welfare of pupils is supported by a DSL and Deputy DSL as well as being supported by our Mental Health Lead and ELSA (Emotional Literacy Support Assistant).
+All concerns about a pupil should be shared with the DSL/ Deputy DSL in the first instance for the child's year group.
 They will decide if action is needed including support for the child directly from school or referral through to Early Help.
-Where external agencies are involved the DSL will communicate to staff where appropriate.